GRV96/file_tree/README.md

 ## ENGLISH

-Package DirTree allows to make a representation of a directory tree and write it in a text file.
+Package `dirtree` allows to make a representation of a directory tree and write it in a text file.
 A directory tree contains items of two types: directories and files.